holgerjs/documentation/Test_AWS_Session_Manager.md

 ## Summary

 For testing AWS Session Manager, a VPC was created without any internet connectivity (by leaving out the Internet Gateways).
 Then the VPC Endpoints required for AWS Systems Manager Session Manager were created and two EC2 instances for testing were deployed.
 Afterwards, successful logins (RDP and SSH) were possible to the EC2 instances through Session Manager.
+Checking the network connections revealed that only internal network connections against the VPC Endpoints of AWS Session Manager were established.

 ## References